ropensource/Docs/en-us/Development/[English]-JS-SDK.md

 Returns:

-Object: With the following methods:
+`Object`: With the following methods:

 *  `add(request)`: To add a request object to the batch call.
 *  `execute()`: Will execute the batch request.